TheDIGuy/TetraInterp-DCTL/README.md

 The slider range has been significantly expanded.
 I don't really see a reason the the minimum amount should allow a primary corner to subtract past gray.
 It does keep the sliders centered, though.
 You can easily set them to whatever you like.

-I tried keeping it fairly similar to the Nuke expression, though it doesn't have hard limits on numerical input, only the sliders.
+I tried keeping the sliders fairly similar to the Nuke expression, but couldn't replicate it completely, since it doesn't have hard limits on numerical input, only sliders.

 ## Credits